Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Operator

+Thank you.
 Our first question is from Nicole Miller from Piper Jaffray.
 Please go ahead.

 Nicole M. Miller Regan - Piper Jaffray & Co.